Gove ‘more than satisfied’ with Braverman appointment amid security concerns

 Cabinet minister Michael Gove has rejected calls for the Government to publish documents on Suella Braverman’s security breach, insisting he is “more than satisfied” with her reappointment as Home Secretary.

-Prime Minister Rishi Sunak is under mounting pressure over his decision to reinstall her in the role just six days after she was forced out over a security breach.
+Mr Gove defended her as a “first-rate, front-rank politician,” as Prime Minister Rishi Sunak faces mounting pressure over his decision to reinstall her in the role just six days after she was forced out.

 Labour is demanding the Government publish its assessments of Ms Braverman’s sharing of a sensitive document with a Tory backbencher from a personal email without permission.